dmd-program/dmd-100-sp18/projects/narrative/develop-characters.md

 ## Post work to the Studio

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

-1. Upload the finished characterization sheets.
+1. Upload the finished characterization sheets in `.jpg`, `.png`, or `.pdf` format.